Skip to main content Skip to search results Skip to Facets & Filters

 Scope and Contents

-Letter from George Ticknor to Ezra Stiles Gannett, telling him that a ring will be sued in the marriage ceremony of his daughter Eliza.
+Letter from George Ticknor to Ezra Stiles Gannett, telling him that a ring will be used in the marriage ceremony of his daughter Eliza.

 George Ticknor letter